JoshuaKim1789/PV-API-JSON/README.md

 The `irradiance` JSON object encompasses two key attributes:

 - **GHI (Global Horizontal Irradiance)**: This attribute represents the Global Horizontal Irradiance and is denoted by `GHI`.
-It's expressed as a decimal integer in watts per square meter, for example, `455W/m²`.
+It's expressed as a decimal integer in watts per square meter (W/m²), for example, `455W/m²`.

 - **POA (Plane of Array)**: The `POA` attribute stands for 'Plane of Array' irradiance and is represented as an array.
 It can contain one or up to 10 elements, depending on the PV plant size.
-Each element in the `POA` array is a decimal integer in watts per square meter, similar to `GHI`.
+Each element in the `POA` array is a decimal integer in watts per square meter (W/m²), similar to `GHI`.
 For instance, `830W/m²`.

 The 'irradiance' object allows you to gather information about both Global Horizontal Irradiance (`GHI`) and Plane of Array (`POA`) irradiance, crucial for photovoltaic systems' performance assessment.